 - In the first part, we investigated non-SUSY orbifolds of AdS/CFT.
 At one loop, flow of double-trace couplings spoils conformal invariance even in the large N limit.
-There is a precise connection of this instability with presence of twisted sector closed string tachyons. - Gauge/string dualities for confining gauge theories give a new geometrical view of such important phenomena as dimensional transmutation, chiral symmetry breaking, and quantum deformation of moduli space. - Embedding gauge/string dualities into string compactifications offers new possibilities for physics beyond the SM, and for modeling inflation.
+There is a precise connection of this instability with presence of twisted sector closed string tachyons. - Gauge/string dualities for confining gauge theories give a new geometrical view of such important phenomena as dimensional transmutation, chiral symmetry breaking, and quantum deformation of moduli space.
+We have also discussed new UV phenomena: the duality cascades. - Embedding gauge/string dualities into string compactifications offers new possibilities for modeling inflation.
 In particular, D3-branes on resolved warped deformed conifolds may realize D-term inflation. - Calculation of non-perturbative corrections to the inflaton potential is important for determining if these models can produce slow-roll inflation.